theSharque/kino/SMOKE_TEST.md

 This document describes automated smoke tests to verify the core functionality of the Kino application.

+## ⚠️ Important: Sequential Execution Required

+**These smoke tests MUST be executed in strict sequential order.** Each test builds upon the previous one, and skipping or reordering tests will cause failures.
+Do not run tests in parallel or out of sequence.

 ## Test Environment Setup

 - Backend: Python aiohttp server